-Performing all 18 of her timeless No. 1 hits together for the first time, Mariah Carey is bringing her Vegas-tailored residency to The Colosseum for an extravagant limited-time engagement.Referred to as the "songbird supreme" by the Guinness World Records, the hip hop mega-star will be belting out her Billboard Hot 100 number ones including "Glitter," "Touch My Body," "Hero" and "Fantasy," in addition to fan favorite music cuts, never-before-performed selections and various other special surprises for her Vegas spectacular.
-Having recently reached nearly two dozen No. 1 hits -- an accomplishment that has not been reached by any other solo artist in history -- the unstoppable chanteuse will be releasing the album that inspired this concert series later this year.
+Performing all of her timeless hits together, Mariah Carey is bringing her Vegas-tailored residency to The Colosseum for an extravagant limited-time engagement.Referred to as the "songbird supreme" by the Guinness World Records, the hip hop mega-star will be belting out her Billboard Hot 100 number ones including "Glitter," "Touch My Body," "Hero" and "Fantasy," in addition to fan favorite music cuts, never-before-performed selections and various other special surprises for her Vegas spectacular.
 Since beginning her singing career in the '90s, Carey has become one of the best-selling female artists of all time with more than 200 million records sold across the globe, five Grammy Awards, 19 World Music Awards, 11 American Music Awards and 31 Billboard Music Awards to her name.
-Beyond her music, the multifaceted music mogul is also a talented songwriter (writing 17 of her 18 No. 1 hits), record producer, business woman and actress landing the supporting role in the 2009 hit "Precious" that won her the "Breakthrough Performance Award" at the Palm Springs International Film Festival.
+Beyond her music, the multifaceted music mogul is also a talented songwriter, record producer, business woman and actress landing the supporting role in the 2009 hit "Precious" that won her the "Breakthrough Performance Award" at the Palm Springs International Film Festival.
 Working with various other recording artists over her expansive career, Carey's most notable collaboration was in 1995 off her "Daydream" album.
 Titled "One Sweet Day," this song inspired by the death of record producer David Cole and her sister Allison, was recorded with R&B vocal Group Boyz II Men and was an instant hit.
 Holding its place as No. 1 on the charts for seeming as long as Carey can hold a high note, the song remained untouched on the charts for 16 weeks and became (and still remains) the longest-running No. 1 song in history.
 With big plans for her Las Vegas stay, the unparalleled musical styling of this vocal powerhouse is undoubtedly hitting yet another performer high note for The Colosseum.

 Mariah Carey has great pipes--take your special lady